outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

   		- intent interface can be used to generate the type interface
   		- dependency interface can be used to generate the side effect interface
   		- interface network can be used to generate the core function interface

-  	- the overall workflow of this tool can be built with an interface query:

-  		- find problem type & format the problem as a combination of information problem types (information (problem, assumption) interface, type interface), as well as any related problems (information (problem) interface, pattern interface, and the change interface to generate related problems if none are logged)
-  		- find solution requirements (structure interface where requirements are limits/thresholds)
-  		- apply a directed graph (structure interface) of various information formats (interface interface, information interface), positioned in the sequence likeliest to find the missing information to solve (structure interface, similarity concept interface)
-  			(if its missing cause information, standardize to the causal interface or generate information about likely causes from other interfaces like the pattern interface or generate adjacent or proxy information to cause information like a set of tests to filter out non-cause information or generate interaction pattern information to predict which objects will interact, generating causes)
-  		- if the information formats applied dont reveal enough info, apply combinations of the formats (structure interface, core interface)
-  		- if no solution space can be identified or reduced, return the queries and the problem & problem space metadata

   - attributes: